kimsappi/laundry_reservation_flask/README.md

 pip3 install flask sqlalchemy
 python3 app.py
 ```
 There is also a Dockerfile available.
-The port is 8080.

 ## Accessing the app
-Point your browser to http://localhost:8080 or http://0.0.0.0:8080.
+Point your browser to http://localhost:5000 or http://0.0.0.0:5000.

 # TODO
 * SQL injection prevention
 * Input validity checking
 * UI